 This font - like almost all of the others - is a Unicode font with the Gurmukhi characters mapped onto the ASCII character positions as well.

-Note that you can see that there are normal ASCII numbers in the ASCII range as well as the Gurmukhi numbers repeated in the extended ASCII range in addition to their presence in their normal place within the gurmukhi range.
+Note that you can see that there are normal Latin numbers in the ASCII range as well as the Gurmukhi numbers in their normal place within the Gurmukhi range.

 Also note that there are symbols for Rupee and Euro as well as the regular ones for Pound and Dollar/Cent.

-If you are using ASCII, your keybaord layout should include the Gurmukhi numbers as certain key configurations.
+If you are using ASCII, your keyboard layout should include the Gurmukhi numbers as certain key configurations.
 However, if you haven't got that or are unsure how to get them, the Gurmukhi numbers are at 0x00f1 through to 0x00fa.
-You can simply copy the string of characters below their cooresponding numbers here (starting with ñ)
+You can simply copy the string of characters below their corresponding numbers here (starting with ñ)

 and paste them into your image/word processor (or copy the Gurmukhi numbers instead, if your system handles them appropriately).